Brow lift New York City

 By raising the forehead skin, altering muscles and removing excess tissue, a brow lift can soften facial lines, raise the eyebrows and restore a softer, more pleasing appearance.
 A forehead lift can be done alone or with other facial procedures.

-Final result: 4 to 6 weeks as swelling resolves completely
+- Final result: Most patients take several days to a week off of work.
+Final results are apparent 4 to 6 weeks as swelling resolves completely

 What to expect